wbolster/sanest/README.rst

 * json helpers

-* iteration helpers? e.g. dict.iter(type=…) or something like that?

 * sanity checks that prevent creating circular references

   * possible at all? no complicated parent(s) tracking please